django-cms/docs/README.md

 # django CMS 4.1 documentation

 This is a temporary repo to ramp up django CMS v4 documentation.
 It is planned to include the contents of this repo in the django-cms repository before release  of django CMS 4.1.

-Our goal is to create an improved documentation basis which ensures new users of django CMS and experienced programmers a positive experience when starting to work with django CMS 4
+Our goal is to create an improved documentation basis which ensures new users of django CMS and experienced programmers a positive experience when starting to work with django CMS 4.

+The django CMS documentation follows the [Diátaxis framework](https://diataxis.fr) by Daniele Procida.

 See the [current status here](https://django-cms-docs.readthedocs.io/en/latest/).

 ## Status

 This repo has started as an empty framework which has been filled step-by-step with django CMS 4 relevant content.
 Some of it is an adaptation of the django CMS 3 documentation some of it is a rewrite.

 Many sections are empty.
 This is an indication that your contribution is not only valued but also will make a great difference.